HangfireIO/Hangfire.Documentation/configuration/using-sql-server.rst

 This package is a dependency of the Hangfire's bootstrapper package ``Hangfire``, so if you installed it, you don't need to install the ``Hangfire.SqlServer`` separately – it was already added to your project.

-``Hangfire.SqlServer`` package is dependent on the .NET's ``System.Data.SqlClient`` package, but due to difficulties with managing dependencies with NuGet, lowest supported version will be installed by default.
+``Hangfire.SqlServer`` package depends on the .NET's ``System.Data.SqlClient`` package, but due to difficulties with managing dependencies with NuGet, lowest supported version will be installed by default.
 Since there are a lot of problems already fixed in the package, it's much better to install the latest version explicitly in the target application by modifying the ``*.csproj`` file or using NuGet Package Manager.

 .. code-block:: xml